iPlumb3r/EntangledBootstrap/ReadMe.md

 Deliverable
 -
-This repository aims is  to provide a __semantic cartography__ of the intersection between 2 distincts but complementary __ecosystems__ :
+This initiative aims is to provide a __semantic cartography__ of the intersection between 2 distincts but complementary __ecosystems__ :
 * the __semantic web / semantic technologies__ ecosystem
 * the __decentralized web / distributed web__ ecosystem